xieyaqi188/fulfillment_delay/README.md

 # The Benefits of Delay to Online Decision-Making

-Code for numerical experiments in [**Yaqi Xie, Will Ma, Linwei Xin.
-The Benefits of Delay to Online Decision-Making.**](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=4248326)
+Code for numerical experiments in ``The Benefits of Delay to Online Decision-Making".

 ### Multisecretary Problem